milvus-io/milvus/docs/design_docs/datanode_ddl_flush_design_0519_2021.md

 ## Goals

 -  Flowgraph knows about which segment/collection to concern.
-- DDNode update masPositions once it buffers ddl about the collection
+-  DDNode update masPositions once it buffers ddl about the collection.
-- DDNode won't auto flush
+-  DDNode won't auto flush.
 -  In manul-flush, a background flush-complete goroutinue waits for DDNode and InsertBufferNode both done flushing, waiting for both binlog paths.

 ## Detailed design